ksylvan/run-pihole/README.md

 networksetup -setdnsservers Wi-Fi Empty
 ```

+If you are using a different network adapter, you may have to replace
+the `Wi-Fi` above with whatever the appropriate service name is, gleaned by
+running `networksetup -listallnetworkservices`

 ## Stopping pihole, upgrading, etc.

 To stop the container, you can use `docker stop pihole`